astropy/regions/README.md

 About
 -----

-This is an experimental package defining an API for representing regions (both on the sky and in pixel coordinates).
+This is an experimental package for representing regions (both on the sky and in pixel coordinates).
 Initial discussion related to this happened as part of the
 [Python in Astronomy](python-in-astronomy.github.io) workshop, and the